 We need to double down on showing compassion, kindness, understanding, and respect towards others, not just those who line up with our own belief system.
 We have to stop thinking in terms of “us” versus “them” and realize that we are all here together, focusing more on what we have in common than what divides us.

 We have to be good neighbors again.
 We have to be good people again.
 We have to smile more and post kindness instead of angry tirades.
 We have to stop being offended and start building bridges.

 Someone has to build the bridges – because bridges are needed to connect people across vast divides.
-And in the middle, maybe we could hand over a loaf of this delicious bread and tell them the story of Miss Molcie.
+And in the middle, maybe we could hand over a loaf of this delicious Hawaiian Nut Bread and tell them the story of Miss Molcie.
 I bet they have a similar story in their life to share.
 And just like that, a connection is formed and humanity rises to the surface.
 And that is the world that I want to live in so that is the world that I am going to put my efforts into building up today.

 - In a large bowl, whisk together dry ingredients.

 - In a separate bowl, do the same for the wet ingredients.
 Pour the wet ingredients into the dry and stir with a spatula or large spoon until just moistened and combined, careful not to overmix.